ministryofjustice/cloud-platform-user-guide/source/documentation/reference/operational-processes.md

 * inform the affected team
 * put together a plan to resolve the issue in hours

-#### Measuring how we are doing

-We would like to measure:

-* System availability
-* Number of incidents and high priority incidents
-* Mean time to recovery
-* User happiness with support

-We do not currently have a process in place for measuring these but we are working on it.

-#### Our TD documentation
+#### Our documentation

+This documentation includes architecture, runbooks and common issues.
 For our current systems based around the Template Deploy tooling, our documentation lives in [Confluence](https://dsdmoj.atlassian.net/wiki/spaces/PLAT/overview).
-This documentation includes architecture, runbooks and common issues.